 When invited to a party, you should never arrive empty-handed.
 Chrysanthemums, whether in the form of a potted plant or a bouquet of cut flowers, are a great choice to bring to a party.
 They have a wide range of symbolic meanings and are generally cheerful.

 Since chrysanthemums bloom in just about every color, you can combine them to create festive bouquets and floral accents for celebrating any holiday.

 Imagine bouquets of spooky purples, oranges, greens, and yellows for Halloween; white and green for St. Patrick’s Day; red, white, and blue for Independence Day; creamy whites, reds, and maroons for Christmas; snowy white and bright red for New Year’s; autumn hues for Thanksgiving Day; and all sorts of pastels for springtime celebrations!

 8. Get Well Gift

 Mix up a bouquet of violet and yellow chrysanthemums for equal parts get well wishes and cheer.

 9. Just Because

 In a variety of charming shapes, sizes, and textures, you really can’t go wrong with chrysanthemums.
-So, even when there’s nothing particularly special about the day, let your loved ones know that they’re special to you by giving the gift of a mum bouquet to turn an ordinary day into an occasion.
+So, even when there’s nothing particularly special about the day, let your loved ones know that they’re unique to you by giving the gift of a mum bouquet to turn an ordinary day into an occasion.

-Chrysanthemum Meaning & Symbolism FAQ
+Chrysanthemum Meaning & Symbolism FAQs: